Measuring disaster damage with tweets

 In our connected world, information about natural disasters and other emergencies often appears on social media faster than on traditional channels.
 But gleaning useful knowledge from this flood of tweets and status updates is tough.
 We need better methods to find the needles in this haystack of unstructured text.

-This experimental project aims to answer a difficult question: how well can social media be used to detect the damage wrought by natural disasters?
+Our 2014 experimental project aimed to answer a difficult question: how well can social media be used to detect the damage wrought by natural disasters?

-We’ll attempt to correlate tweets about infrastructure damage or human casualties during Hurricane Sandy (and other recent disasters) with hard data about where and when destruction actually took place.
-The goal is to explore to what extent social media might allow earlier and cheaper damage assessment, and faster and better targeted disaster response.
+We correlated tweets about infrastructure damage or human casualties during Hurricane Sandy (and other recent disasters) with hard data about where and when destruction actually took place.
+The goal was to explore to what extent social media might allow earlier and cheaper damage assessment, and faster and better targeted disaster response.